 There’s quite a bit of variety in the ingredients in ice cream mixes, and no two blends are the same.
 Common ingredients include cane sugar, natural and artificial flavoring, salt, and milk powder.
 Also common are binders and thickeners, such as guar gum, gum arabic, and carrageenan.

 Unfortunately, if you have food sensitivities or dietary concerns, you won’t find too many ice cream mixes that can accommodate you.
-The ones currently on the market include no sugar added, lactose-free, non-GMO, kosher, soy-free, and salt-free varieties.
+The ones currently available include no sugar added, lactose-free, non-GMO, kosher, soy-free, and salt-free varieties.
 Some brands also list how they manufacture the ice cream mix, citing whether they use equipment that also processes wheat, milk, eggs, nuts, or soy.

 Ice cream mix is packaged in hermetically sealed bags to prevent the powder from going stale or rancid.
 In terms of package size, it varies.
-Those mixes intended for smaller batches of a few cups to a couple quarts measure anywhere from 4 to 32 ounces.
-If you intend to make a very large quantity of ice cream, you can purchase mix in bags that weigh between 6 and 10 pounds, though these are more often used in food establishments or commercial settings.
+Those mixes intended for smaller batches of a few cups to a couple of quarts measure anywhere from 4 to 32 ounces.
+If you intend to make a very large quantity of ice cream, you can get mix-in bags that weigh between 6 and 10 pounds, though these are more often used in food establishments or commercial settings.

 Ice cream freezer container: Sumo Homemade Ice Cream Containers